ampproject/amp.dev/pages/content/amp-dev/documentation/guides-and-tutorials/integrate/web-player-guide.md

 ---
-$title: Web Story Player - User’s guide
+$title: Creating Web Story experiences using the Web Story Player on non-AMP sites
 description: 'The Web Story Player is the best way for you to give users a rich user experience on your sites using Web Stories.'
 formats:
   - websites
   - stories
 ---

-# Web Story Player - User’s guide

-The Web Player has significantly matured (thanks for all the feedback and insights), and is in a great place for publishers, developers, tools and platforms to start using in their site experiences.
-This update recaps key capabilities from the Web Story Player, and provides guides on common implementation patterns.

-## What is the Web Player?
+## What is the Web Story Player?

-{{ image('/static/img/docs/web-player-main.gif', 750, 625,   align='center', caption='Web Story Player demo' alt='web player demo' ) }}
+{{ image('/static/img/docs/web-player-main.gif', 750, 625,   align='center', caption='Web Story Player demo' alt='web story player demo' ) }}

 The Web Story Player is the best way for you to give users a rich user experience on your sites using Web Stories.
 Think of it like a video player: having a single video in your device is fine, but put it in a video player live on the web, and it unlocks a number of features and benefits: There’s additional controls (e.g. captions), it lives among millions of other videos that can provide related content at the end of your original video – which adds discoverability, and more.

-You can think similarly of the web player.
+You can think similarly of the web story player.
 By only linking to a single story, you can miss out on a number of features and experiences that are found in other story platforms (e.g. Instagram, Snapchat) and are natural to story users.
 See table below for a few examples.

+[tip type="note"]
+This guide contains mainly features that are available on the non-AMP version of the player.
+To learn what's possible with the AMP-compatible version of the player, visit the [Integrate stories in AMP pages](https://amp.dev/documentation/guides-and-tutorials/integrate/embed-stories/?format=stories) article.
+[/tip]

 <table>